Called to a Life of Service

 • Rehearsals for a worship/praise team

-• Running a sound, video, or projection system outside of a worship service.
+• Technical assistant for sound, video, or projection system

 • Travel, leisure, or sleeping time during a mission trip

-• Time spent that benefits the profit of a for-profit company
+• Time spent benefitting the profit of a for-profit company